aws-samples/amazon-sagemaker-deepar-retail/README.md

 ## Amazon SageMaker DeepAR Retail Sample

-Use SageMaker's DeepAR algorithm to continuously develop store inventory forecasts for in response to changing inventory data.

-## License

-This library is licensed under the Apache 2.0 License.

-# Retail DeepAR

 Reference project for building a DeepAR forecasting model to predict store sales.
 This will build a Step Function that will launch a training job on SageMaker then update a prediction endpoint which can be used to forecast future store sales.

 ![Retrain Step Function](./documentation/RetrainStepFunction.png)